+Including discrete decision variables into the continuous decision-making results in a holistic approach, as shown by~\cite{aceituno_mastalli17ral,deits2014footstep,winkler2018gait,Mordatch2012Discovery}.
+These approaches achieve impressive results, but their algorithms are currently impractical to run online on the real robot in a feedback control loop.
 Finding gait sequences in a separate task might reduce the problem's complexity and make online execution on the robot feasible.
-By considering the impulses that can be delivered by the legs, online gait adaptation is shown by the \emph{MIT Cheetah} robot~\cite{Boussema2019Online}.
-The authors, however, reduce the problem to 2D, due to the computational complexity of the 3D case.
-Motions of the torso and feet are found in decomposed tasks.
-The work in~\cite{klamt2017anytime}, on the other hand, uses a sampling-based method to find hybrid stepping paths.
-Here, the authors carefully hand-tune heuristics that guide the solver towards slow and static motions.
+By considering the impulses that the legs can deliver, online gait adaptation is shown by the \emph{MIT Cheetah} robot~\cite{Boussema2019Online}.
+The authors, however, reduce the problem to 2D due to the computational complexity of the 3D case and split the continuous motion planning into decomposed tasks.